srobo/runbook/docs/competition/team-support/helpdesk.md

 !!! note
     The name is the name of their "team" not the name of their "robot".

+### Handling of teams leaving early

+If a team wishes to leave early, they must [return their kit](./kit-return.md) to helpdesk.

+If a team wants to leave before the knockouts begin, contact the Event Coordinator.

 ### Frequently Asked Questions

 Based on issues handled in previous years, the following may be helpful: